Females across Australia rejoiced when the cervical screening test replaced the 2-yearly Pap smear in late 2017.

 Who shouldn’t use the self-collection test?

 The test detects signs of the human papillomavirus (HPV) only — a common infection that causes most cervical cancers.
-So people who have symptoms of cervical cancer or are experiencing unusual bleeding, pain or discharge are not recommended for self-testing.
+If you have symptoms of cervical cancer or are experiencing unusual bleeding, pain or discharge, you're not recommended for self-testing.
 Speak to your doctor about what’s right for you.

 Why is self-testing important?

-Up to 90% of people who die from cervical cancer, which is preventable, are either not up to date with their screening or haven’t participated in screening — despite being eligible.
+Up to 90% of people who die from cervical cancer are either not up to date with their screening or haven’t participated in screening — despite being eligible.

-It's hoped that self-testing is increasing screening participation rates, particularly among groups who may be under screened.
+It's hoped that self-testing will increase screening participation rates, particularly among groups who may be under screened, and reduce the presence of this preventable cancer.

-According to Jean Hailes for Women's Health, these groups include people in rural and remote areas, Aboriginal and Torres Strait Islanders, culturally and linguistically diverse groups, people facing social and economic disadvantage, victims of sexual trauma and violence and busy people who have not prioritised their health.
+According to Jean Hailes for Women's Health, these groups include those in rural and remote areas, Aboriginal and Torres Strait Islanders, culturally and linguistically diverse groups, those facing social and economic disadvantage, victims of sexual trauma and violence and those who haven't prioritised their health.

 Ultimately, the self-test may help get Australia closer to eradicating cervical cancer altogether.